researchart/rose6icse/submissions/reusable/ICSE-main-325-ComboDroid/README.md

 ## Reuse ComboDroid for further purposes

-ComboDroid is well structured with many functionalities that can be reused for other activities.
+We name and describe in detail a few functionalities of ComboDroid that cen be reused for other purposes.
-We name a few and describe them in detail.

 ### Testing other Android apps.